 New England Skiing & SNOWBOARDING

-New England offers over 60 alpine skiing and snowboarding areas and resorts, dozens of cross-country skiing areas – plus a host of other fun winter activities.
+New England offers more than 60 alpine skiing and snowboarding areas and resorts, dozens of cross-country skiing areas — plus a host of other fun winter activities.

 12 Great Reasons to Ski New England!

 For travelers from the United Kingdom, UK/European school groups and others, here are 12 great reasons to ski New England:

 - Easy access: many ski resorts are only a 2-4 hour drive from Boston Logan International Airport